vitiral/novault/README.md

 It is recommended that you back up this file and distribute it among your computers.
 I prefer to keep it in revision control on a [public github repo][4].

+## What you need to keep/remember
+NEVER forget your password or loose your `~/.local/novault.secret` file.
+If you do your passwords are completely unrecoverable.

+Tips:
+- Choose a password that is easy to remember but hard to guess (see above)
+- Store your `novault.secret` file on a USB stick and put it in your dresser
+- Put `novault.secret` on other computers you trust.
+- Print your `novault.secret` to paper and put it somewhere safe as an absolute last resort.

+Do NOT share your `novault.secret` file.
+If you think it is compromised, you are probably okay... until you accidentally leak your master password.
+That is the purpose of the `novault.secret` file, it protects you from yourself -- and on security matters you are always your own worst enemy.

 [1]: http://masterpasswordapp.com/
 [2]: https://en.wikipedia.org/wiki/Argon2